ali4lou/D-P-foundations/README.md

 - **Zebrafish Analyses**
   The `zebrafish/` subfolder contains scripts to verify the D-P rule and a coarse interpretation of the rule in *Danio rerio* (zebrafish).
 We used the scRNA-seq data from Lange et al. [2024] and the gene-phenotype data from the Zebrafish Information Network (ZFIN).
   Corresponding data files are located in `files_zf.zip` and in Zenodo.
+The scRNA-seq data from Lange et al. [2024] can be found in their web page: [Zebrahub](https://zebrahub.sf.czbiohub.org/data).

 ### Files to Download